Social justice games, colonial games

 Insurgents and conquerors alike

-Placeholder, for particular types of coalition games.
+Placeholder for remarking particular types of coalition games.

 I’ve heard enough people fulminating about the other side recently that I want to dissect the fulminating dynamics for my own satisfaction.